thekashifmalik/rincr/README.md

 kbackup ~/mydata myserver:~/backups
 ```

-When this command is run the last backup (if any) is rotated and new changes are synced.
-Hard links and SSH is used
+When this command is run `rincr` checks to see if there are existing backups at the destination.
+If there are, a copy of
-where possible.
+the latest backup is created using hard links.
+Then new changes (if any) are synced from the source.

 If you also want to clean up older backups, pass the `--prune` option:
 ```